PacificBiosciences/kineticsTools/doc/regional_detection_manual.rst

 The scripts listed above have no additional dependencies beyond those required for kineticsTools.

 An additional requirement relates to the chemistry used to collect data to which this workflow can be applied.
 Since kinetics generally vary from chemistry to chemistry, models must be applied to data collected using the same chemistry as the training data.
-Both models provided were trained using P4-C2 data.
+Both models provided were trained using P4-C2 data.   **These P4-C2 models are not expected to work on P5-C3 chemistry data.**